Confirming Wave Turbulence Predictions in Rotating Turbulence

-We can further test Eq. \eqref{eq:galtier spectrum k_r omega} by examining the dependence of the prefactor $A$ on system parameters.
-Fig.\ \ref{fig:time_substracted spectrum}(b) shows $E(\omega) \sqrt{\omega\Omega}$ for the same set of measurements as in panel (a).
-After this rescaling, the data are collapsed onto two separate tightly distributed horizontal "lines".
+We can further test Eq. \eqref{eq:galtier spectrum k_r omega} by examining the dependence of the prefactor $A$ on $\Omega$ and $\epsilon$.
+Fig.\ \ref{fig:time_substracted spectrum}(b) shows the spectrum $E(\omega)$, compensated by $\sqrt{\omega\Omega}$.
+After this rescaling, the data collapse onto two separate tightly distributed horizontal "lines".
 Each of the two lines contains data obtained at different rotation rates, $\Omega$, and they are separated only by the injection pressure $p$.
 This confirms the $A\sim{\Omega^{-1/2}}$ scaling.
-Although in our experiments we cannot accurately determine the value of the forward energy flux $\epsilon$, we can assume that it increases with the total power injected by the pump, which scales like $p^3$.
-Indeed, additional rescaling of the data by $p^{3/2}$ leads to data collapse around a single horizontal line (inset of Fig.\ \ref{fig:time_substracted spectrum}(b)).
-The line is horizontal in the range $0.04<\omega/ 2\Omega<0.4$ (vertical dashed lines).
+Although in our experiments we cannot accurately determine the value of the forward energy flux $\epsilon$, we utilize the fact that it must increase monotonically with the total power injected into the tank, which scales like $p^3$ \footnote{ The kinetic energy injected power is $\dot{m}v^2$, the rate of injected mass times the velocity square.
+It is therefore proportional to the flow rate in third power, which is proportional to $p^3$ in our system.}.
+Indeed, additional rescaling of the data by $p^{3/2}$ leads to data collapse around a single horizontal line (inset of Fig.\ \ref{fig:time_substracted spectrum}(b))over the range $10^{-2}\lesssim \omega/(2\Omega)\lesssim 10^{-1}$.
 This completes the full verification of WTT predictions for the energy spectrum.

-\paragraph{Conclusions} There are two competing paradigms for rapidly rotating turbulent flows.
+\paragraph{Conclusions} There are two competing paradigms for rapidly rotating weakly turbulent flows.
 The first rests on the observation that the rotation inhibits fluid flow parallel to its axis, making the flow similar to 2D turbulence with an inverse cascade of energy.
 The second starts from the observation that rotating flows support the propagation of waves, on which wave turbulence can develop; WTT then predicts an anisotropic forward energy cascade.